phrsampaio/deft-funnel/README.md

 Two of the 4 test problems available are:

-* Problem GTCD4 with the objective function as white box (see files `problem_greybox_GTCD4_obj.m`, `problem_greybox_GTCD4_cons_h.m` and `problem_greybox_GTCD4_dev_h.m`):
+* Problem GTCD4 with the constraint function as white box (see files `problem_greybox_GTCD4_obj.m`, `problem_greybox_GTCD4_cons_h.m` and `problem_greybox_GTCD4_dev_h.m`):
 ```